 - Sampling: "Paper Planes" is based on a sample from The Clash's "Straight to Hell".

-- Self-Titled Album: She hasn't made an album with the title M.I.A. but MAYA is an abbreviated version of her real name.
+- Self-Titled Album: She hasn't made an album with the title M.I.A. but Mathangi is her real name and MAYA is an abbreviatIon of it..

 - Sensory Abuse: The cover to Matangi can be very disorienting to look at